 - 0.2.1 Annex 18 contains the standards and recommended practices for the transport of dangerous goods by air.
 These are written broadly and without technical detail, in order that amendment to them is required only infrequently.
-The Technical Instructions contain all the detailed material; they are amended at regular intervals on a cycle commensurate with the cycle of amendment applied to the updating of the UN Recommendations on the Transport of Dangerous Goods (Model Regulations). - The UN Recommendations on the Transport of Dangerous Goods are acknowledged as the "model regulations" on which the modes of transport should base their requirements.
+The Technical Instructions contain all the detailed material; they are amended at regular intervals on a cycle commensurate with the cycle of amendment applied to the updating of the UN Recommendations on the Transport of Dangerous Goods (Model Regulations). - 0.2.2 The UN Recommendations on the Transport of Dangerous Goods are acknowledged as the "model regulations" on which the modes of transport should base their requirements.
 The Technical Instructions follow, as far as possible, both the format and content of the UN Model Regulations.
 The UN Model Regulations contain all the provisions applicable to the transport of radioactive materials, notwithstanding that these are published in a standalone set of regulations by the IAEA.
 This means that, although the requirements for radioactive materials will be those of the IAEA, their method of inclusion in the Instructions will be the same as in the UN Model Regulations.
 The UN Model Regulations and the IAEA Regulations have been developed to cover all modes of transport and may, therefore, contain some requirements that are inappropriate for air transport.
-This has to be taken into account when deciding how to incorporate changes made to the UN Model Regulations as they may not be applicable or may have to be modified before being included in the Technical Instructions. - 0.2.3 The Air Navigation Commission requires the Panel to use the UN Model Regulations, which are prepared by the UN Subcommittee of Experts, and which incorporate the International Atomic Energy Agency (IAEA) Regulations for the Safe Transport of Radioactive Material as the base document for the development and updating of the Technical Instructions.
-This ensures there is compatibility of the basic requirements between all the modes of transport (i.e. air, road, rail and sea), so that shippers can have
+This has to be taken into account when deciding how to incorporate changes made to the UN Model Regulations as they may not be applicable or may have to be modified before being included in the Technical Instructions. - 0.2.3 The Air Navigation Commission1 requires the Panel to use the UN Model Regulations, which are prepared by the UN Subcommittee of Experts, and which incorporate the International Atomic Energy Agency (IAEA) Regulations for the Safe Transport of Radioactive Material as the base document for the development and updating of the Technical Instructions.
+This ensures there is compatibility of the basic requirements between all the modes of transport (i.e.: air, road, rail and sea), so that shippers can have a co-ordinated approach to consigning dangerous goods no matter which modes are involved and also avoid problems when it is necessary to transfer goods between those modes. - 0.2.4 Amendments to the Technical Instructions are also made to reflect changes in the operational aspects of handling dangerous goods in air transport; and requirements may be developed which recognise that additional conditions need to be imposed for particular dangerous goods.

-&lt;sup>1 The Air Navigation Commission (ANC) considers and recommends Standards and Recommended Practices (SARPs) and Procedures for Air Navigation Services (PANS) for adoption or approval by the ICAO Council.
+The Air Navigation Commission (ANC) considers and recommends Standards and Recommended Practices (SARPs) and Procedures for Air Navigation Services (PANS) for adoption or approval by the ICAO Council.
 The ANC is tasked by the Council to manage the technical work programme of ICAO and, since its establishment, the Commission has considered and recommended SARPs comprising 17 out of the 19 Annexes to the Chicago Convention, including Annex 18 and the Technical Instructions.
 The DGP reports to the ANC.